Goldie and the Gingerbreads

-Goldie & the Gingerbreads was an all-female American rock band from 1962 to 1967.
-They were the first all-female rock band signed to a major record label.
+Goldie & the Gingerbreads was an all-female American rock band formed in New York in 1962.
+The quartet, primarily consisting of vocalist Genya "Goldie" Zelkowitz (later Genya Ravan), drummer Ginger Bianco, organist/keyboardist Margo Lewis and guitarist/vocalist Carol MacDonald, are considered one of the first all-female rock bands and were the first to be signed to a major record label.
+They were signed to Decca in 1963 and Atlantic in 1964.
+The band released several singles during the 1960s until their break-up in 1968, while their only album, the compilation Thinking About the Good Times: Complete Recordings 1964–1966, was released in 2021.

-Whereas most female bands were ignored by the big record labels and their live performances rarely attracted more than gimmick-seeking crowds, the quartet consisting of three musicians and a singer: Ginger Bianco, Margo Lewis, Carol MacDonald, and Genya "Goldie" Zelkowitz (later Genya Ravan), were among the first to break into a domain dominated by men.
-They were signed to Decca in 1963 and to Atlantic in 1964.

-Early days
+History

+Formation and early days (1962–1963)

 In 1962, local musician Genya Zelkowitz (later known as Genya Ravan) was introduced to drummer Ginger Bianco (née Panabianco), in the New York City club where Zelkowitz was the lead singer of Richard Perry's band The Escorts.
 Panabianco was on stage, drumming for a friend of Perry's.
 This acquaintance with a female drummer inspired in Genya the idea of an all-female rock and roll band.
 The name of the would-be band was quickly decided on: Goldie was the name given to Genya by her mother after their arrival in the United States from post-war Poland, whilst gingerbread was a play on Ginger's name.

-Richard Perry and the other members of The Escorts were college students.
+Richard Perry and the other members of the Escorts were college students.
 When the summer concert season ended, Genya and Ginger began to look for a pianist and soon recruited Carol O'Grady.
 Finding a female guitarist turned out to be much harder.
 Various ad-hoc recruits filled in as and when required, but when they accompanied Chubby Checker on his 1962 concert tour of West Germany and Switzerland, they performed without a guitarist.
 Organist Margo Lewis, who turned out to be the group's third permanent member, replaced O'Grady and performed with the group on the Chubby Checker tour.
-The following year, Goldie and the Gingerbreads found guitarist and vocalist Carol MacDonald, who at the time was signed to Atlantic/Atco Records, and she became the fourth permanent band member.
+The following year, Goldie and the Gingerbreads were signed to Decca and recruited guitarist and vocalist Carol MacDonald, who at the time was signed to Atlantic/Atco Records, as their fourth permanent band member.

-The group's first release on the Spokane Records label was titled "Skinny Vinnie".
-Although credited to Zelkowitz and Stan Green, the song was, in fact, the Bill Haley composition "Skinny Minnie" with slight lyric changes.

-The Mods and Rockers Ball
+Signing to Atlantic Records and European tour (1964–1965)

-In 1964, fashion photographer and director Jerry Schatzberg threw a party for the Warhol superstar Baby Jane Holzer that was later referred to by writer Tom Wolfe as "the Mods and Rockers ball, the party of the year."
+In 1964, the group released their first single, "Skinny Vinnie", through Spokane Records.
+Although credited to Zelkowitz and Stan Green, the song was the Bill Haley composition "Skinny Minnie" with slight lyric changes.
+That same year, fashion photographer and director Jerry Schatzberg threw a party for the Warhol superstar Baby Jane Holzer that was later referred to by writer Tom Wolfe as "the Mods and Rockers ball, the party of the year."
 Goldie and the Gingerbreads were booked to provide the musical entertainment and impressed the assembled attendees with both their music and their inimitable presence.
-Among the guests at this fashionable and well-attended event were The Rolling Stones and Ahmet Ertegün, the chairman of Atlantic Records, who promptly signed them to the label.
+Among the guests at the event were the Rolling Stones and Ahmet Ertegün, the chairman of Atlantic Records, who promptly signed them to the label.